Fair Representation in Parliamentary Summaries: Measuring and Mitigating Inclusion Bias: Experimental Setup

 \subsection{Data}

-For our experiments we use a dataset of translated debates from the 9th European Parliament \footnote{\url{https://www.europarl.europa.eu/plenary/en/home.html}}, from the period 2019 to 2025.
-We randomly sample 93 full debates, each containing up to 70 speeches (interventions).
-Although few debates in the sample exceed this length, we impose this limit to ensure all debates fit within the context window of the language models under evaluation.
-The final dataset comprises 2,976 interventions delivered by 719 speakers from 9 different party groups which generally consist of politicians with aligned ideologies.
+For our experiments we use a dataset of debates from the 6th European Parliament (EP)\footnote{\url{https://www.europarl.europa.eu/plenary/en/home.html}}, covering the period 2005 to 2006.
+We take a sample of 1,242 speeches (interventions) from 50 debates.
+In order to evaluate the effects of bias in a many-to-one, cross-lingual summarisation setting, we require official translations of the debates alongside the original multi-lingual transcript.
+Although the EP contains 26 official languages, and live interpretations are available to all attendees of plenary sessions, the European Parliament stopped making official translations of transcripts available after the 6th term.
+This is the reason we use debates sampled from the 2005--2006 period.
+The final dataset comprises 2,484 interventions (the original speech and the official English translation) delivered by 708 speakers from 7 different party groups which generally consist of politicians with aligned ideologies.